Mafer1017/Volunteer-Tracker/README.md

     `createdb volunteer_tracker`
     `psql volunteer_tracker < database_backup.sql`
     `createdb -T volunteer_tracker volunteer_tracker_test`
-* After building the database, enter the command 'rspec' into your terminal to confirm tests are all passing.
+* After building the database, enter the command `rspec` into your terminal to confirm tests are all passing.
-* Enter 'ruby app.rb' into your terminal to run the repository with Sinatra.
+* Enter `ruby app.rb` into your terminal to run the repository with Sinatra.
-* Run live server in VSCode, open your browser and nagivate to 'http://localhost:4567/
+* Run live server in VSCode, open your browser and nagivate to `http://localhost:4567/`

 ## Known Bugs